 What are ketones?

-Essentially, ketone bodies are formed in the body when there is an excess of fatty acids available.
+Essentially, ketone bodies are formed in the body when there is an excess of available fatty acids.

 Ketones have received a lot of media attention recently.

-It's been reported that ketone supplements are commonly used by professional cyclists.
-And we're left wondering: Have we found a new magic substrate (fuel) for muscle, or is it all just hype?
+Ketone supplements are reportedly commonly used by professional cyclists.
+And we're left wondering: have we discovered a new magic fuel for muscle, or is it all just hype?

 Ketone bodies as fuel

-The existence of ketone bodies has been known for a long time, and their role has been described for over 50 years through extensive studies.
+The existence of ketone bodies has been known for a long time and their role has been described for more than 50 years with extensive studies.

-Ketone bodies can serve as an important energy substrate under certain conditions, and can shift the use of the body's carbohydrate and fat stores.
+Ketone bodies can serve as an important energy substrate under certain conditions, and can change the use of the body's carbohydrate and fat reserves.

 Dietary strategies to increase blood concentrations of ketone bodies require a high-fat, extremely low-carbohydrate diet (ketogenic diets).

-However, reducing carbohydrate availability can impair performance, as carbohydrates form a key source of fuel for intense exercise.
+However, reducing carbohydrate availability can impair performance, as carbohydrates are a key source of fuel for intense exercise.

 Ketone bodies are a fuel for starvation